Banned Forex Trading Apps in India | RBI Unauthorised Platforms

 Understanding the Legality of Forex Trading in India

-However, illegal forex trading apps bypass these regulations allowing traders to trade in international forex pairs, which are prohibited in India.
+However, illegal forex trading apps bypass these regulations, allowing traders to trade in international forex pairs, which are prohibited in India.

 RBI Banned Forex Trading Apps

-With the rise in unauthorised forex trading fraud cases, RBI released a list of 40+ forex trading apps that are banned in India.
+With the rise in unauthorised forex trading fraud cases, the RBI released a list of 40+ forex trading apps that are banned in India.

 Traders must understand that forex trading involving currency pairs outside those approved by RBI is not legal in India.